robertwenner/comics/doc/social.md

 than a handful of people, you should look into proper list management tools that cover subscribes and unsubscribes as well as sending bulk emails.

-To email the latest comic, configure it like this:
+To email the latest comic, configure it like this in your settings file:

 ```json
     "Social": {